-In his critique of the ideology of success in the era of consumer Capitalism, Herbert Marcuse Marcuse argues that industrialized society does not, in fact, address man's real needs (One Dimensional Man 19-32).
+In his critique of the ideology of success in the era of consumer capitalism, Herbert Marcuse argues that industrialized society does not, in fact, address man’s real needs (1996, 19-32).
 Rather, the advertising industry convinces man to buy a product he does not need.
-These "false" needs perpetuate injustice, aggression, extravagance and hard labor.
+These “false” needs perpetuate injustice, aggression, extravagance, and hard labor.
 Industry is engaged not only in manufacturing goods but also in the creation of the need to consume them, the need to succeed, to achieve, to acquire.
-These needs have a social content and role, becoming part of the individual, " and no matter how much he may identify himself with them, or find himself in their consumption [...] they are still what they were to begin with: the products of society" (One Dimensional Man 22).
+These needs, Marcuse states, have a social content and role, becoming part of the individual, “and no matter how much he may identify himself with them, or find himself in their consumption [...] they are still what they were to begin with: the products of society” ( 22).
 When the real critical dimension is absent, man finds himself living a one-dimensional existence.
 One-dimensionality signifies a situation where the negation of the forces supposed to be opposed to the current system is rendered sterile.
-In fact, the private, subjective, dimension of man disappears, and a "non-free society forms man and nature" (The Aesthetic Dimension 27).
-Thus, one-dimensional man lives in false consciousness in the race for success and achievement (The End of Utopia 32-38).
-Theodor Adorno and Max Horkheimer regard the race for success today as the only measure of individual existence: "through the countless agencies of mass production and its culture, as embedded in the individual as modes of behavior that have become norms, [they are considered as] the exclusively natural, decent and intelligent modes of behavior.
+In fact, the private, subjective, dimension of man disappears, and a “non-free society forms man and nature” (Marcuse 2005, 27).
+Thus, one-dimensional man lives in false consciousness in the race for success and achievement (Marcuse 1970, 32-38).
+Theodor Adorno and Max Horkheimer regard the race for success today as the only measure of individual existence: “[T]hrough the countless agencies of mass production and its culture, as embedded in the individual as modes of behavior that have become norms, [they are considered as] the exclusively natural, decent and intelligent modes of behavior.
 The individual has already articulated himself as object alone [...] in the sense of being a failure or success.
-His yardstick is individual existence - success or failure" (Horkheimer and Adorno 40).
+His yardstick is individual existence—success or failure” (2002, 40; emphasis added).

-We conclude at this point that Capitalist-consumer culture in the West does indeed cultivate the pursuit of external successes, marketing social indexes of success over every advertising medium.
+I conclude at this point that consumer-capitalist culture in the West cultivates the pursuit of external successes, marketing social indexes of success via every advertising medium.
 Consumer capitalism reinforces and fosters success as an important value, positioning it at the center of existence.
-However, the assumption of this research is the race for success did not in fact develop with Capitalism; its roots are to be found deep within the sources of Western civilization.
+However, the assumption of this article is that the race for success did not in fact develop with capitalism; its roots are to be found deep within the sources of Western civilization.
 Capitalism only reinforced and nurtured it, positioning it at the very center of existence.
-The main thesis offered here is that the sources of the concepts of "success" and "failure," culture's cornerstones, are located at the very heart of Western culture, deeply embedded at it roots, not merely the later products of Capitalist-consumer culture.
+The main thesis offered here is that the sources of the concepts of “success” and “failure,” culture’s cornerstones, are located at the very heart of Western culture, deeply embedded at it roots, not merely the later products of consumer-capitalist culture.

 This essay seeks to present a genealogy of the desire for success and the avoidance of failure in our culture.
-Genealogy's field of interest is the past, but its real goal is to understand the current reality and its critique: to understand how to the cultural patterns of the pursuit of success operate today.
+Genealogy’s field of interest is the past, but its real goal is to understand the current reality and its critique: to understand how the cultural patterns of the pursuit of success operate today.

-Why genealogy?
+Why Genealogy?

-Genealogy is the science that explores the origins of families, their histories and their family tree.
-When we deal with someone or something's genealogy, we tell a story about its past, origins and development, about the development until the present moment (Rossineck 410).
+Genealogy is the study science that explores the origins of families, their lineage and their histories.
+When we deal with someone’s or something’s genealogy, we tell a story about their or its past, origins and development up to the present moment (Rossineck 2004, 410).
 This is a critical method: exposing the past brings us face to face with the contingent and minimizes its control over our lives.
-This change of perspective allows for a reexamination of positions, as well as accountability for them (Foucault 152).
+This change of perspective allows for a reexamination of positions, as well as accountability for them (Foucault 1977, 152).